JMDirksen/CustomDB/readme.md

   - DATE (HTML type: date)
   - BIT (HTML type: checkbox)

-## Metadata
+## Metadata (in database comments)

-- Table/field comments can be used for nice display names
-- Hide table/field by starting the comment with an underscore
+### Change field caption

+- Enter a caption in the table/field comments surrounded by double quotes (like: "My caption")

+### Hide field

+- Enter a underscoe in the table/field comment to hide the field